Multi-Touch attribution model for Shopify: What it is and How to do it

 2. U-shape attribution model

-The U-shaped multi-touch attribution model is kind of position based attribution model.
-It gives more credit to the first and last touches of a conversion, while assigning less weight to any touchpoints in between.
-This model is great for recognizing theaid search and other channels that typically drive the majority of conversions.
+The U-shaped multi-touch attribution model is a kind of position-based attribution model.
+It gives more credit to the first and last touches of conversion while assigning less weight to any touchpoints in between.
+This model is great for recognizing the search and other channels that typically drive the majority of conversions.

-For example, there are 6 touchpoints before a conversion: Facebook ads, Tiktok influencer, email, Raddit social media, Google organic search, and referral.
-In a U-shaped model, 2 Touchpoints (Facebook ads and Referral site) receive 0.4 conversion each while Tiktok influencer, email, Raddit social media, Google organic search receives 0.05 each.
+For example, there are 6 touchpoints before a conversion: Facebook ads, Tiktok influencer, email, Reddit social media, Google organic search, and referral.
+In a U-shaped model, 2 Touchpoints (Facebook ads and Referral site) receive 0.4 conversions each while Tiktok influencer, email, Reddit social media, Google organic search receive 0.05 each.

 3. Time Decay Attribution Model

-All above models belong to rules-based multi-touch attribution models, meaning the weight is pre-difined.
-There are also models that adopts machine learning.
+All above models belong to rules-based multi-touch attribution models, meaning the weight is pre-defined.
+There are also models that adopt machine learning.

 Algorithmic or data-driven multi-touch attribution models